TrevorSithisakd/TrevorSithisakd/README.md

 <details>
 <summary>🤔More about me</summary>

 - I’m currently learning machine learning for finnaical time series

 - I'm looking to collaborate on opensource ML projects

-- I'm looking for help with finding a J.O.B ;-; (Please reach out if you take any interest in me)
+- I'm looking for help with finding a J.O.B ;-; (Please reach out if you have taken any interest in me)

-- Ask me about counter-strike
+- Fun Fact: I finally climbed a V7🧗!

 - How to reach me: sithisakdt@gmail.com

-- Fun Fact: I finally climbed a V7🧗!
+Tech I work with

 </details>